Selenium

 Selenium as it relates to Asthma in Health report: VDR Gene and Risk of Asthma

-Research has shown that individuals with asthma may have lower levels of selenium in their bodies compared to healthy individuals.
-This deficiency could potentially contribute to increased inflammation and oxidative stress in the airways, leading to worsened asthma symptoms.
+Studies have shown that individuals with asthma may have lower levels of selenium in their bodies compared to healthy individuals.
+This deficiency could contribute to increased inflammation and oxidative stress in the airways, leading to worsened asthma symptoms.

 Supplementing with selenium has been shown to have anti-inflammatory effects and may help reduce the severity of asthma symptoms.
-It can also help improve lung function and reduce the frequency of asthma attacks.
+It can also improve lung function and overall respiratory health in individuals with asthma.

-However, it is important to note that selenium supplementation should be done under the guidance of a healthcare provider, as excessive selenium intake can have negative effects on health.
+However, it is important to note that selenium supplementation should be done under the guidance of a healthcare provider, as excessive selenium intake can be harmful.
 It is always best to obtain nutrients from a balanced diet that includes selenium-rich foods such as Brazil nuts, seafood, and whole grains.

 Supplements for Asthma